Last updated on May 15th, 2023

 February 29 – March 1 – Maslenitsa weekend.

 Prices for any activity start from 35UAH ($1.4).
-Ice skating starts at 120 UAH ($5) and price includes rent of skates.
+Ice skating starts at 120 UAH ($5) and the price includes the rent of skates.
 Surprisingly, the Expo Center’s website is only in Ukrainian.
 But I

 Address: Academika Hlushkova Avenue, 1, Kyiv.

 Working hours of the park – from 09:00 to 23:00.

 5. Learn How to Cook Ukrainian Dishes Through a Cooking Class